en_USEnglish

 2. Quick to set up

-Thanks to the many themes and templates available, you can quickly create a professional website.
-This considerably reduces development time compared to custom development.
+Thanks to the many themes and templates available, you can quickly create a website professional.
+This significantly reduces development time compared to custom development.

 3. Scalability

-CMS are often modular, which means you can add functionality via plugins.
-This allows you to adapt the site as your customers' needs evolve.
+CMSs are often modular, meaning you can add functionality through plugins.
+This allows you to adapt your site as your customers' needs evolve.

 4. Community support

-Popular CMS have a large community of users and developers.
-This means you can easily find resources, forums and help to solve problems.
+Popular CMSs have a large community of users and developers.
+This means you can easily find resources, forums, and help with troubleshooting.

 The disadvantages of a CMS

-However, a CMS-based solution is not without its limitations.
+However, a CMS-based solution is not without limitations.

 1. Limited personalization

-Although many themes and plugins exist, it can be difficult to achieve a high level of customization.
-If a customer has specific needs, you may be forced to work within the limits of the CMS's capabilities.
+While many themes and plugins exist, achieving a high level of customization can be difficult.
+If a client has specific needs, you may be forced to work within the capabilities of the CMS.

 2. Security vulnerabilities